GNOME-physics/gdas/docs/excess_power.rst

 Overview
 --------

-The **Excess Power method** is known as the *optimal detection strategy* to search for burst signals for which only the duration and frequency band are known, which is basically the case for GNOME and its search of Axion-Like Particles (ALP).
+The **Excess Power method** is designed to detect burst signals of unknown waveform, which is basically the case for GNOME and its search of Axion-Like Particles (ALP).
 This method was developed and introduced by `Anderson et al. (2000) <https://arxiv.org/pdf/gr-qc/0008066v1.pdf>`_ and has been extensively used in the detection of burst sources of gravitational radiation.
 A more technical documentation was written by `Brady et al. (2007) <http://www.lsc-group.phys.uwm.edu/~siemens/power.pdf>`_ describing how the algorithm used by the LIGO collaboration works and how the theory is translated into code.

 .. figure:: _images/overview.png
    :target: _images/overview.pdf